zerodays/supabase-storage-backup/README.md

 # Supabase Backup GitHub Action

 This GitHub Action is designed to automate the process of backing up files from Supabase storage, compressing them into a ZIP file, and then committing the ZIP file as an artifact.
-It's a robust solution for ensuring your Supabase data is regularly and securely backed up.
+Artifact can then be used in subsequent workflow steps.

 ## Features